 Each Faculty Senate standing committee, except the Executive Committee, shall consist of seven General Faculty members, a majority of whom must be elected faculty who are members of the Senate.
 The standing committee members shall be appointed by the Vice Chair of the Faculty, after consultation with the Faculty Senate Executive Committee, from names suggested by the Nominating Committee or other members of the General Faculty.
 A postdoctoral scholar may also be appointed to each committee at the discretion of the Vice Chair.
 Student members of standing committees shall be nominated by the Associated Students of the University of Arizona and by the Graduate and Professional Student Council.
-As appropriate, representatives from administration (such as the Dean of Students, the Vice Provost for Faculty Affairs, etc.) may be asked to attend Senate Standing Committee shall serve one-year terms.
+As appropriate, representatives from administration (such as the Dean of Students, the Vice Provost for Faculty Affairs, etc.) may be asked to attend Senate Standing Committee meetings at the invitation of the committee chair.
+Members of standing committees shall serve one-year terms.